aziis98/pyke/README.md

 ### [C](./examples/c)

-A simple example that show generic rule with "`%`" for creating object files from the sources `main.c` and `util.c` and then linking them.
+A simple example that shows a generic rule with "`%`" for creating object files from the sources `main.c` and `util.c` and then linking them.

 ```python
 @rule('%.o', ['%.c'])